Jurassic Park (pinball)

-There have been five pinball adaptations of the Jurassic Park franchise: a physical table released by Data East the same year the film came out, Sega's 1997 The Lost World which is based on the second movie of the series, a virtual table developed by Zen Studios on the franchise's 25th anniversary in 2018, another physical table released by Stern Pinball a year after, and a further table from Stern in 2021.
+There have been five pinball adaptations of the Jurassic Park franchise beginning with a physical table released by Data East pinball in 1993, the same month the original film released.
+Sega's 1997 release The Lost World: Jurassic Park is based on the second movie of the series.
+A virtual table developed by Zen Studios for the franchise's 25th anniversary in 2018 released as DLC for the video game Pinball FX3.
+Another physical table was released by Stern Pinball in 2019, with a further version released by Stern Pinball in 2021.
 All five tables have different designs.

 Original Data East version

 Design

+The table was initially planned to be based on Cadillacs and Dinosaurs as a favor to Bernie Stolar, then Executive Vice-President of Sony.
+Data East were pleased when they lost this license to Williams, and replaced it with Jurassic Park.

-The most prominent feature of the table is the animated T-Rex head which can pick up and swallow the ball.
-Williams complained to Data East that the T-Rex following the ball around the table violated a patent used on FunHouse, and Data East issued a software update to change this feature.
+The most prominent feature of the table is the animated T-Rex head which can pick up and swallow the ball, which was protected by a patent.
+After observing it at the Rock and Roll McDonald’s test location Williams complained to Data East that the T-Rex following the ball around the table violated a patent used on FunHouse, and Data East issued a software update to change this feature.

 The side of the cabinet has Jurassic Park and a stylized dinosaur taken from the film poster.

+The handle of the launcher is shaped like a Tazer stun gun.
+The game includes the voice of Richard Attenborough.
+Animations include the T-Rex eating a goat (unless disabled by turning "family mode" on), and Velociraptors.